Residential bridging loans

 Yes, in many cases.
 If you already have a mortgage on the security property, the bridging loan will be registered as a second charge behind the existing mortgage.
 The combined balance of both loans is included when calculating LTV, so the bridging loan you can access is limited by how much equity remains above the mortgage balance.
 For example, on a property valued at £500,000 with a £250,000 mortgage outstanding, the maximum bridging loan at 75 percent combined LTV would be £125,000 gross.

 Some lenders will only lend on a first charge basis, which means the existing mortgage would need to be repaid simultaneously or the security would need to be a different unencumbered property.
 A broker will assess the full charge structure as part of the initial review.
-Our guide to first charge vs second charge bridging explains how the charge structure affects both the lender panel and the cost.
+The guide to first charge vs second charge bridging explains how the charge structure affects both the lender panel and the cost.

 Bridging loans can be structured in three different ways depending on how interest is handled during the term.
 Retained interest means the lender calculates the full interest charge for the agreed term upfront and deducts it from the gross loan before releasing funds.
 No monthly payments are made during the term.
 This is the most common structure for residential bridging, particularly where the borrower is waiting for a property sale to complete.
 The trade-off is that the net advance you receive is lower than the gross loan because interest and any arrangement fee are taken at the outset.